 CUSTODIAN, TRANSFER AND DISTRIBUTION PAYING AGENT AND REGISTRAR

-Our securities are held under a custody agreement by LaSalle Bank National Association.
-The address of the custodian is: 135 S. LaSalle Street, Suite 1625, Chicago, Illinois 60603.
-American Stock Transfer & Trust Company will act as our transfer agent, distribution paying agent and registrar.
-The principal business address of American Stock Transfer & Trust Company is P.O.
-Box 922, Wall Street Station, New York, New York 10269, telephone number: (800) 937-5449.
+Our securities are held under a custody agreement by .
+The address of the custodian is: . . will act as our transfer agent, distribution paying agent and registrar.
+The principal business address of , telephone number: .

 BROKERAGE ALLOCATION AND OTHER PRACTICES